narra-antonio/toolbox/README.md

-# toolbox
+# Toolbox 🧰

-A cross-platform CLI + Web UI toolbox for managing multiple Git repositories.
-Switch branches, pull updates, and monitor commits across all your projects.
+A cross-platform CLI + Web UI for managing multiple Git repositories.

+## Features

+- 🔍 Auto-discover Git repositories from a root folder
+- 🔀 Switch branches across all repos at once
+- ⬇️ Pull all branches with conflict detection
+- 🌐 Local Web UI for settings and commit overview
+- 🖥️ System tray (Windows/Linux) and Menubar (macOS)

+## Installation

+> Coming soon

+## Usage

+> Coming soon

+## License

+MIT